Welcome to the Tyson Family Roots Blog

 The Tyson family is very large, my father had 13 siblings, and there was 36 grandchildren of Dave & Willie Tyson – Family Reunion 1977 in Mira, Louisiana

-My grandfather Niels Peter Jensen came to America as a Merchant Marine around 1920, his ship docked in New York.
-The story goes that he decided to stay in America and he deserted ship.
-He worked his way across the country doing add jobs and made his way to Los Angeles where he joined the US Marines at Mare Island, California in 1922.
+My grandfather Niels Peter Jensen apparently stowed on a ship coming to the US around 1920.
+I’m unsure where he entered the US.
+My mom told me that he worked his way across the country doing add jobs and made his way to Los Angeles where he joined the US Marines at Mare Island, California in 1922.
 Something in the Viking stock, grandpa loved the Marines.
 He was stationed on the USS California “The Flagship of the Pacific” until 1925.

 Niels married Edna Helen Shoucair in 1933 in Los Angeles.
 Niels parents were Lars Peter Jensen and Nielsane Johanne Peterson from Hjorring, Denmark.
 Lars was a blacksmith by trade.
 Grandpa grew up learning the trade and also painting and carpentry while working with his father Lars at a local castle.
 He was a perfectionist and would not finish a job until it was just right.
 Grandma Edna worked for her father Salim as a clerk while she was younger and later as a librarian at the Los Angeles Central Library.